 Seeds generally will last, if stored properly, for about three years.
 I package all my envelopes in an airtight container for long-term storage.
 The goal is to keep them cool and dry as moisture, humidity and warmth will shorten the seeds’ shelf life.
 The fridge is a great place for long-term storage of all harvested garden seeds.

 Depending on when you planted, root vegetables, pumpkins and melons are getting close to the final harvest.
-Keep in mind that as we get closer to fall the risk of frost grows.
+Keep in mind that as fall approaches the risk of frost grows.
 You can find links to your growing zone in the Know Your Zone and the length of your growing season and frost dates in the Starting your Seeds Indoors parts of this series.

 Some locations across Canada can have frost as early as late August.
 Having large bed sheets or row covers on hand makes it easy to cover things up on nights where frost may be in your forecast.
 For a light frost sheets are sufficient.
 For a hard frost I recommend harvesting as much as possible.